andersonmfjr/vscode-vue-jumptotag/README.md

 -   `extension.jumptoscript`: jump to script tag if it exists
 -   `extension.jumptostyle`: jumpt to style tag if it exists

 We recommend setting keyboard shortcuts for ease of use (such as "Ctrl + 1", "Ctrl + 2", and "Ctrl + 3").
-You can get more information about this [here](https://code.visualstudio.com/docs/getstarted/keybindings).
+No default keybindings have been provided with this extension to avoid conflicts.
+Instructions for setting up your own keybindings are [here](https://code.visualstudio.com/docs/getstarted/keybindings).

 ## License